There are a few features in Brave which let you improve your browsing experience by connecting to a web service. Most of these are off by default.

 WebRTC is a web feature which lets you do things like make phone calls or video-chat in your browser.
 Because WebRTC connects directly to the people you’re chatting with, it can reveal your IP address to them.
 Brave has an advanced option which lets you change the exact details of this, but most people shouldn’t need to change this setting.

-- Default: This is the default behavior in Brave when Fingerprinting Protection is off unless you are in a Tor tab.
-WebRTC has the right to enumerate all interfaces and bind them to discover public interfaces.
+- Default: Unless you are in a Tor tab, WebRTC has the right to enumerate all interfaces and bind them to discover public interfaces.

 - Default Public And Private Interfaces: WebRTC should only use the default route used by http.
 This also exposes the associated default private address.
 Default route is the route chosen by the OS on a multi-homed endpoint.